 Whilst our school promotes the use of technology and understands the positive effects it can have on enhancing pupils' learning and community engagement, we must also ensure that technology is used appropriately.
-Any misuse of technology will not be taken lightly and will be reported to the Head of School in order for any necessary further action to be taken.
+Any misuse of technology will not be taken lightly and will be reported to the headteacher in order for any necessary further action to be taken.

-This acceptable use policy includes staff responsibilities when using technology, whether this is via personal devices or school devices, or on/off the school premises, and applies to all staff, volunteers, contractors and visitors.
+This acceptable use policy is designed to outline staff responsibilities when using technology, whether this is via personal devices or school devices, or on/off the school premises, and applies to all staff, volunteers, contractors and visitors.